Incompatibility of Observables as State-Independent Bound of Uncertainty Relations

-To derive a experimentally feasible criterion for entanglement, $\mathcal{U}_{i}$ and $\mathcal{U}_{j}$ must have a specific expression.
+To derive a experimentally feasible criterion for entanglement, $\mathcal{B}_{i}$ and $\mathcal{B}_{j}$ must have a specific expression.
 Here, we can overcome this challenge easily.
 To show this, we consider IO on three incompatible observables.
 Take measurements $S_{\vec{n}_i}$ and $S_{\vec{m}_i}$ work on bipartite systems respectively, then for separable states, the measurement values are uncorrelated and the total uncertainties are limited by sum of the local uncertainties

-Any violation of (\ref{e:entanglement2}) therefore proves that the measured quantum state cannot be separated.
-However, entangled states can overcome the limitation $\mathcal{I}(\vec{n}_1, \vec{n}_2, \vec{n}_3)+ \mathcal{I}(\vec{m}_1, \vec{m}_2, \vec{m}_3)$, since entanglement describes quantum correlations that are more precise than the ones represented by mixtures of product states.
+Any violation of (\ref{e:entanglement2}) therefore proves that the measured quantum state cannot be separated, since entanglement describes quantum correlations that are more precise than the ones represented by mixtures of product states.
 Hence the sum of the incompatibility forms a sufficient condition for the existence of entanglement directly.
-Note that our method of witnessing entanglement does not involve an (usually experimentally challenging) estimation of the $d^{2}$ matrix elements of $\rho_{AB}$, where $d$ is the dimension of $\rho_{AB}$.

-Next, we consider the EPR-steering scenario \cite{Cavalcanti2009, Wiseman2007}: Alice and Bob have local access to subsystems of a bipartite quantum state $\rho$.
+Next, we consider the EPR-steering scenario \cite{Wiseman2007}: Alice and Bob have local access to subsystems of a bipartite quantum state $\rho$.
 Alice chooses one of her measurements $a$ with outcomes $A$, similar for Bob.
 Then a no-EPR-steering model for Bob is